The luminous red nova variety: AT 2020hat and AT 2020kog: Photometric parameters of LRNe

-While here we confirm the existence of a correlation between the progenitor absolute magnitude and the light curve luminosity as discussed in \citet{pas19a}, and we also note another general trend among LRNe: objects with a larger blue peak to red peak luminosity ratio have light curves fading more rapidly in luminosity (Fig. \ref{fig:correlations}; top-left panel).
+While we confirm the existence of a correlation between the progenitor absolute magnitude and the light curve luminosity as discussed in \citet{pas19a}, in this paper, we also note another general trend among LRNe.
+In particular, objects with a larger blue peak to red peak luminosity ratio have light curves fading more rapidly in luminosity (Fig. \ref{fig:correlations}; top-left panel).

-On the bright extreme of the LRN luminosity function (see Fig. \ref{fig:correlations}), we find extra-galactic events such as NGC~4490-2011OT1 \citep{smi16,pas19a}, SNhunt248 \citep{kan15,mau15} and AT~2015dl \citep{gor16,bla17,pas19a}.
-On the faint side, we have faint Galactic transients, such as V1309~Sco \citep{mas10,tyl11,wal12}, V4332~Sgr \citep{mar99,kim06,gor07} and OGLE~2002-BLG-360 \citep{tyl13}.
-While the former were likely produced by massive, hot stellar systems \citep[a few tens M$_\odot$;][]{smi16,bla17,mau18,pas19a}, the latter were likely produced by cooler low mass binaries, with a primary of about 1 M$_\odot$, and a secondary of 0.1M$_\odot$ (or even less).
-As a consequence, the final outcome of high-luminosity LRNe are massive stars that will complete the nuclear burning cycles, finally exploding as core-collapse SNe.
-A significant fraction of core-collapse SNe is in fact expected to arise in close binary systems, including those producing a massive merger \citep[e.g.,][]{zap17}.
-The massive stellar merger, for instance, was proposed to explain the peculiar circumstellar environment of SN~1987A and its blue supergiant progenitor \citep{mor07}.
-On the other hand, the faint events will likely end their life without producing a SN explosion.
-In this framework, AT~2020kog can be regarded among the most luminous events generating massive mergers, while AT~2020hat has intermediate photometric properties similar to those of AT~2015dl.
-AT~2019zhd \citep[whose progenitor was over three mag fainter and redder than that of AT~2020hat,][]{pasto20} shares instead some similarity with other LRNe discovered in M~31 (and more marginally with V838~Mon), hence the merger is likely a low to moderate-mass star, which is not expected to end its life as a core-collapse SN.
+On the bright extreme of the LRN luminosity function (see Fig. \ref{fig:correlations}), we find extra-galactic events, such as NGC~4490-2011OT1 \citep{smi16,pas19a}, SNhunt248 \citep{kan15,mau15}, and AT~2015dl \citep{gor16,bla17,pas19a}.
+They are likely produced by massive, hot stellar systems, with masses of a few tens of M$_\odot$ \citep{smi16,bla17,mau18,pas19a}.
+The final outcomes of these high-luminosity LRNe are massive stars that will complete the nuclear burning cycles, finally exploding as core-collapse SNe.
+A significant fraction of core-collapse SNe are in fact expected to arise in close binary systems, including those producing a massive merger \citep[e.g.][]{zap17}.
+A massive stellar merger, for instance, was proposed to explain the peculiar circumstellar environment of SN~1987A and its blue supergiant progenitor \citep{mor07}.